human3/searchf/docs/DEV.md

 Notes:
 - please explore the `Makefile` to discover more ways to run
 - all the above steps describe how to run the application while working on it...
-This is different from how end-user run it as `searchf` is packaged and installed on their system using `pip`.
+This is different from how end-user run it as `searchf` is packaged and installed on their system using `pip` or `pipx`.

 ## How to run test?